 You might guess I like to keep things simple.
-I recommend 20 flies classed either as Naturals or Attractors.
+I recommend just 20 or so flies classed either as Naturals or Attractors.
 I have also provided some tips on methods and details you should take into account when setting out to fish the traditional wet fly on rivers and lochs.

-The naturals represent the key natural species of ephemeroptera, chironomids and caddis in variations of olive, brown and black:
+The naturals represent the key natural species of ephemeroptera, chironomids, caddis and terrestrails in variations of olive, brown and black:

-Black Pennell, Bibio, March Brown, Greenwells Glory, Greenwell Spider, Kate McLaren, Light and Medium Olive,
+Black Pennell, Bibio, March Brown, Greenwells Glory, Greenwell Spider, Kate McLaren, Light, Medium and dark Olive.

 Black Spider, Blae and Black, Blue Dun, Grouse and Claret, Hoppers, Invicta, Iron Blue Dun, Wickhams Fancy